 How do Bowels Work?

-In many cases, the underlying cause of soiling is constipation.
 Constipation is when your bowel motions are less frequent, you are having trouble passing bowel motions or they are too hard and dry.
 Constipation is common and occurs at some time in over 25% of children.
-It can be hard to know your child is constipated when they are also experiencing frequent soiling, as the soiling can give the appearance that they are regularly emptying their bowels.

-Severe constipation, if left untreated, means that over time the bowel may stretch and become less sensitive.
-This results in your child ‘not feeling’ when their bowel motion is ready to come out, which sometimes results in a soiling accident.
-On other occasions, hard bowel motions that are difficult to pass may cause a partial blockage high up in the bowel.
-When this happens, watery bowel motions often flow around the constipated stool without warning.
+Severe constipation is the most common cause of soiling, or faecal incontinence.
+This is because hard bowel motions are difficult to pass and may cause a partial blockage high up the bowel.
+When this happens watery bowel motions often flow around the constipated stool without warning.
 This is sometimes mistaken for diarrhoea.

 Assessments and treatments at the Mars Clinic are provided by advanced-trained Physiotherapists.
-The type and duration of treatment for soiling will vary depending upon the cause of the soiling and the needs of the individual.
+The type and duration of treatment for constipation will vary depending on the cause of the constipation and the needs of the individual.
 Treatment may include: